March Update | Super Strategies, Global Events & Staying Prepared

 One of the most immediate ways global conflict can affect Australia is through fuel prices.

 In late February, the national average petrol price was around $1.73 per litre.
-In recent weeks this has risen to around $1.98 nationally, with many cities now seeing prices above $2.00 per litre.
+Over the past couple of weeks this has climbed to around $1.98 per litre nationally, with many major cities now seeing prices above $2.00 per litre.

-When conflict escalates in major oil-producing regions, operating in those areas becomes riskier for workers, shipping routes and insurers, which can slow production and transport.
+When conflict escalates in major oil-producing regions, oil markets often react quickly.
+Operating in those areas becomes riskier — workers, shipping routes and insurers all face higher uncertainty — which can slow production and transport.

-Because fuel is a major cost for transport companies, farmers and logistics providers, higher prices can gradually flow through to groceries and other everyday goods.
+Fuel is one of the largest operating costs for transport companies, farmers and logistics providers.
+As those costs rise, they can gradually flow through to the price of groceries and other everyday goods.

 Feature Insight: Super Contributions Before 30 June – What Many People Miss